22194

 But now maps are more than getting me from A to B. They have additional layers attached to them.

-Something important happened as my studies and professional life led to me understanding more about the complex intersection of landscapes, communities and sustainability.
-I realised that we need to do more than move through a landscape.
-We need to move within a landscape – to have conversations with these spaces that are shaped by human activity and also with the humans that have been shaped by these landscapes.
+Something important happened as my studies and professional life led to me understanding more about the complex intersection of landscapes, localities, communities and sustainability.
+I realised that we need to do more than move through a landscape or a locality.
+We need to move within them – to have conversations with these spaces that are shaped by human activity and also with the humans that have been shaped by these locations.

 I still enjoy a map – I have various ones as wall art, representing places of significance for me.
 These maps and I are connected through experience, sounds, sights, smells, remembered interactions and stories.

-As my conversations with communities and their landscapes occurred around the world, I began to focus on the ways landscapes get protected and the benefits and the costs this can have for communities.
-As I understood more about this, our own roles came into sharper focus and I began to ask myself some questions: How can we have conversations with landscapes, so that we understand more about landscapes, communities and our roles in sustaining both?
-What do we need to understand to be able to contribute to protecting landscapes and their communities?
+As my conversations with communities occurred around the world, I began to understand more about our own roles and began to ask myself some questions: How can we have conversations with localities, so that we understand more about these places that become parts of communities and/or neighbourhoods?
+What are our roles in sustaining both?
 My attempts at trying to resolve these questions in my professional life have led me to where I am now.

-How do we actually have a conversation with a community & its landscape?
+How do we actually have a conversation with a community, a locality & its landscape?

-Sometimes we run the risk of thinking landscapes are just a backdrop or a frame of reference – a place where we do things, or communities do things.
-We run the risk of ignoring the importance of the intersection of landscapes, their communities and us – people who are interested in the intersection of communities and their landscapes.
+Sometimes we run the risk of thinking localities and landscapes are just a backdrop or a frame of reference – a place where we do things, or communities do things.
+We run the risk of ignoring the importance of the intersection of localities, their communities and us – people who are interested in the intersection of communities, localities and transformations to sustainable futures.

 Here we need to ask ourselves a question: How can we support advocacy for these and other places?

-There’s a broader broader context to this – one that has been highlighted by my professional life.
+There’s an important foundation to this – one that has been highlighted by my professional life.
 These stories and connections are created by broader social, cultural, economic, political and historical processes.
-The landscapes we move in, and the communities who live there, deal with these broader contexts and processes and we need to recognise them.
+The landscapes or localities we move in, and the communities who live there, deal with these broader contexts and processes and we need to recognise them.

 This means our engagements are at once personal but also framed/influenced by broader processes.
-They are a complex set of relationships between ourselves, the landscapes (and their communities), and the socio-economic and political context within which they occur.
+They are a complex set of relationships between ourselves, localities (and their communities), and the socio-economic and political context within which they occur.

-There are therefore multiple stories of landscapes and their communities – and part of our conversation is understanding how these stories add to that which we are travelling in and also to our own experiences and engagements with place through our travels.
+There are therefore multiple stories of localities and their communities – and part of our conversation is understanding how these stories add to our understandings.